The books I have written

 Most have been about technology, marketing and education.

-The latest is about the exquisite art of moaning
+The latest is about the loss of trust in our institutions

 Moaning is the perfect antidote to gloom.